- Mark Wylie

 My set up is very simple with a camera, lens and spare battery being often all I need.
 I don’t find that I really need much more for general street and documentary photography.
 An advantage of getting to know a specific focal length is that you learn to ‘see’ scenes in terms of that lens’ angle of view.
 I can look at a scene and nowadays pretty much know what will and won’t be in the image, which helps with pre-visualisation (more on this later).

-For me, the quickest way to use the camera on the street is to zone focus.
+For me, the quickest way to use the camera on the street is to zone focus (or range focus as it is also known).
 Zone focusing is where you set the aperture on the lens to a larger number (usually F8 or F11), which can give you a large depth of field.
 With the 35mm at F8 anything from 9ft to infinity is in focus.
 This means that I don’t need to worry about fiddling around with the focus and the rangefinder patch.
 My lens has a focus tab on it, which makes it easy to focus by feel.
 I usually keep things simple when zone focusing and either set the tab to a ‘near’ setting (meaning anything from around 3 to 8 feet is in focus) and a ‘far’ setting, which is the 9 foot to infinity setting.
 When I first started with this approach, I would practice moving the lens tab by feel to the ‘correct’ position as I walked around in quiet moments.
-After a while, it gets pretty second nature, meaning that I didn’t need to think about it, meaning that my mind can be more fully focused on what is unfolding before my eyes.
+After a while, it gets pretty second nature, meaning that I didn’t need to think about it, and that my mind can be more fully focused on what is unfolding before my eyes.

 Using an M10 series camera, I can set it up so that the aperture is at F8, the shutter fires at a minimum of around 1/250 to 1/500th second (there is a setting in menu that allows me to set a minimum shutter speed), depending on the conditions, and I just leave the camera on auto ISO.
 It’s then basically a glorified point and shoot.
 Once the camera is set up, the main thing really is to make sure that it is ready to go.
 My camera will go to sleep after a few minutes of inactivity, meaning that you need to tap the shutter to wake it up.
 As the camera can take a couple of seconds to do this, it can mean that you are just watching a scene evaporate before your eyes as the camera refuses to do anything.
 To cover this, I either tap the camera as I approach people to get it moving, or I tap it just before I raise it to my eye.
 By the time it gets to my eye, it’s often ready to go.